 We are a community based on respect.
-This includes respect shown towards each other, to oneself and to one's environment.
+This includes respect shown towards each other, to oneself, and to one's environment.
 Behaviors such as: hitting, punching, pushing, striking, spitting, or using any part of one's body against another in anger are never acceptable.

 Conflicts that do arise will be resolved through positive discipline and peaceful conflict resolution techniques.
 In the event that a child is physically aggressive towards another or uses threatening or violent language, the response will be tailored to the age of the child and the particular situation.
-A very young child may be redirected, or a young child may have a brief "time out," sitting on a chair at the edge of the classroom activity until he/she is ready to talk about the conflict.
-An older child may have a "time out" in the Front Office before all involved talk together to resolve the conflict.
+A very young child may be redirected, or a young child may have a brief moment to step aside and cool down until he/she is ready to talk about a conflict.
+An older child may spend time in the Front Office before all involved talk together to resolve the conflict.
 An incident report will be filed with the Head of School, and the parents of all the children involved will be contacted at or prior to the end of the school day.
-Depending on the severity of the behavior, the consequences range from a short "time out" in the office to being sent home for the remainder of the day.
+Depending on the severity of the behavior, the consequences range from a short period of time in the office to being sent home for the remainder of the day.